sdss/datamodel/datamodel/products/md/astraStarSlam.md

-# Data Model: astraStarSlam
+# Data Model: astraStarSLAM

-Results and best-fit models from the Slam astra pipeline for a single star
+Results and best-fit models from the SLAM astra pipeline for a single star

 ## Contents